Bibliotheca Historica: Dating

 The Bibliotheca's history was completed sometime during 36–30 BC, between the period of the Second Triumvirate and Octavian's victory over Mark Antony and Cleopatra VII.
+(Statue of Octavian depicted.)

 The earliest date Diodorus mentions of his own labors is his visit to Egypt during the 180th Olympiad (60–56 BC).
 This visit was marked by his witnessing an angry mob demand the death of a Roman citizen who had accidentally killed a cat, an animal sacred to the ancient Egyptians.
 The latest contemporary event Diodorus mentions is Octavian's vengeance on the city of Tauromenium, whose refusal to help him led to Octavian's naval defeat nearby in 36 BC.
-Diodorus shows no knowledge that Egypt became a Roman province—which transpired in 30 BC—so presumably he published his completed work before that event.
-Diodorus asserts that he undertook a number of dangerous journeys through Europe and Asia during his historical research and devoted thirty years to the composition of his history, suggesting his work was began around the 70s BC.
+Diodorus shows no awareness that Egypt became a Roman province—which transpired in 30 BC—so presumably he published his completed work before that event.
+Diodorus asserts that he undertook a number of dangerous journeys through Europe and Asia during his historical research and devoted thirty years to the composition of his history, suggesting his work was begun around the 70s BC.

 One notable feature of Diodorus's writing is his tendency to provide unfulfilled cross-references, times where he includes notes similar to "we will cover this matter later in the work" or "see book X" but the topic is never addressed again in the surviving text.
 Catherine Rubicam suggests this is evidence of the author's change in temporal scope away from current events.
 In his preface, Diodorus writes that he will conclude with "the beginning of the war between the Romans and the Celts" in 58 BC.
-However, elsewhere he mentions Caesar's 55 BC invasion of Britain and subsequent 44 BC deification.
+Nevertheless, Diodorus even discusses Caesar's 55 BC incursion into Britain and his subsequent 44 BC deification.